Summer Research Institute (for K-12 teachers)

 • Teachers engage in weekly professional development sessions with other teachers and present their research results in a poster session at the end of the summer.

-• Four additional professional development sessions will be offered throughout the academic year to support implementation of newly designed curriculum.
-Generally, the trainings will take place on an evening or weekend day in the months of October, December, February, and April.
-Additional stipends will be available to teachers who participate in professional development.
+• Additional professional development sessions will be offered throughout the academic year to support the implementation of the newly designed curriculum.
+Generally, training will take place on an evening or weekend day in October, December, February, and April.
+Additional stipends may be available to teachers who participate in professional development.

 To Apply